-Experience the Timeless Tradition of Bell Ringing at Elysian Bridgetown (be sure to join the facebook page here for the other bells in town too)
+Experience the Timeless Tradition of Bell Ringing at Elysian Bridgetown

 In many cultures around the world, the ringing of bells holds a profound historical and traditional significance.
 Bells have served various purposes throughout history, calling us to wake up, pray, begin the day's work or school, announce important events, and even express emotions of joy and sorrow.

-The Sanzone Family's bell, known as 'the Angelus,' held deep meaning for them.
+The Sanzone Family's bell, known as “the Angelus,” held deep meaning for them.
 It not only reminded Angelo of his childhood in rural Italy, where bells resonated through the hills of his village, but it also honoured their faith and served as a moment of gratitude.
-The name 'Angelus,' derived from the Latin word for angel, beautifully saluted Angelo's own name.
+The name “Angelus,” derived from the Latin word for angel, beautifully saluted Angelo's own name.

 Inspired by the beauty of this tradition, Tony McAlinden envisioned a grand chorus of bells echoing through the Blackwood Valley, creating a soothing melody that would unite the entire community.
 With the help of Barbara Johnson, the coordinator of the Bridgetown Visitors Centre at the time, they set out to encourage residents to install bells on their properties and ring them harmoniously at 12 noon and 6.00 PM.

-At Elysian Bridgetown, we proudly possess the original Sanzone bell that ignited this heart warming tradition.
-If you happen to be near our property at those designated hours, you may hear the Angelus chorus ring out for all to enjoy.
-The rhythm we follow is 3-3-3, with three tolls, a pause, another three tolls, another pause, and finally, three more tolls.
+At Elysian Bridgetown, we proudly possess the original Sanzone bell that ignited this heartwarming tradition.
+Historically, the bell had been rung daily for decades and became a familiar sound for many locals and visitors alike.
+If you happen to be near our property at those traditional hours, you may still occasionally hear the Angelus chorus ring out for all to enjoy.

 The original toll rhythm of the bell was reportedly 3-3, 3, 9.
 However, after a few years (for the sake of our ears), we now use a simpler 3, 3, 3 pattern.